lionelmace/ibmcloud-labs/archives/Lab CF - Create TODO web application/README.md

 # Pre-Requisites

 + Get a [Bluemix IBM id](https://bluemix.net), or use an existing account.
-+ Get a [GitHub account](https://github.com/join), or use an existing one.
-Choose the plan **Unlimited number of public repositories for free**.
-GitHub is used for Bluemix DevOps services.
 + Install the [Cloud Foundry Command-Line CLI](https://github.com/cloudfoundry/cli/releases)
 + Install a [Git client](https://git-scm.com/downloads)
 + Install [Node.js](https://nodejs.org)